hyptx/terra/README.md

 * IE8+

 Two javascript files are loaded to support IE8, respond.js and html5.js.
 Respond.js does not parse CDN loaded files, so bootstrap.min.css is loaded locally.

+##Installation

+1. Get a copy of [Terra](https://github.com/hyptx/terra/releases/latest) and upload it to your themes directory
+2. Get a copy of [Terra Jr](https://github.com/hyptx/terra-jr/releases/latest) and upload it to your themes directory
+3. Activate Terra Jr
+4. Rock and Roll

 ##CloudFlare